CS-5/rsdga/README.md

 **R**eally **S**imple **D**omain **G**eneration **A**lgorithm

 Short and to the point Go library for generating domain names based on supplied parameters.
+A Domain Generation Algorithm is used to circumvent general domain blocklists by generating seemingly random domain names (In this case: using the current date along with an optional seed, hashed with MD5).
+A better description and overview can be found [here](https://blog.malwarebytes.com/security-world/2016/12/explained-domain-generating-algorithm/).

 Written for the _Hands-on Writing Malware in Go_ talk at BSidesDC 2019.